 Instructions: Cut 52 squares of paper that are all ideally the same size.
 On 26 of them, you’ll write one capital letter of the alphabet starting from A-Z. On the other 26, you’ll write all of the lowercase letters of the alphabet.
 Keep in mind that it may be easier to have the uppercase cards and lowercase cards be a different color.
 Lay the cards face-down and take turns flipping over squares, trying to match the capital letter to its matching lowercase letter.
 You may want to draw little pictures to make the game more interesting and intriguing to your easily-distracted juvenile.

 4 Mold your own Play-doh letters

 Rolling Play-doh or clay into snakes is a favorite pastime of many tots.
 Turn those slithery serpents into letters for a new activity that channels their creative side as well.
 If are already subscribed to My Pre-K Box, we often include clay, putty, or slime for a sensory play activity!
 Let them turn these into different letters, or you may teach them to spell out their name too!

-Instructions: Break out the Play-doh, roll into long pieces, and form those pieces into letters.
+Instructions: Break out the Play-doh, roll it into long pieces, and form those pieces into letters.
 Consider keeping a “snake head” on your serpent to keep this learning activity fun and entertaining.

 5 Have a letter scavenger hunt